 Fruits And Vegetables

 Fruits and vegetables are rich in vitamins, minerals, antioxidants and fiber.
 These nutrients help support healthy aging.
-It also reduces the risk of heart disease by reducing cholesterol levels, blood pressure and blood sugar levels (9).
-Some fruits that have high concentrations of antioxidants are:
+They also reduce the risk of heart disease by reducing cholesterol levels, blood pressure and blood sugar levels (9).
+Some fruits and vegetables that have high concentrations of antioxidants are: